swimlane/ngx-datatable/README.md

 `angular2-data-table` is a AngularJS directive for presenting large and complex data.
 It has all the features you would expect from any other table but in a light package with _no external depedencies_.
 The table was designed to be extremely flexible and light; it doesn't make any assumptions about your data or how you: filter, sort or page it.

 It was engineered from its conception to handle thousands of rows without sacrificing performance.
-It was built for modern browsers using _TypeScript, CSS3 and HTML5_ and >= 2.0.0-rc1 Angular.
+It was built for modern browsers using _TypeScript, CSS3 and HTML5_ and Angular `>=2.0.0-rc1`.
+This is the sister project of the [angular-data-table](https://github.com/swimlane/angular-data-table) that is designed for Angular 1.x.

 ## Features
 - Handle large data sets ( Virtual DOM )